 Financial Information for the General Fund.
 The following table sets forth historical selected financial information for the General Fund for the five years ended December 31, 2023 as provided by the Authority.

-Colorado Housing and Finance Authority General Fund Selected Financial Information Years Ended December 31 (in thousands of dollars)
+[Remainder of page left blank intentionally] Colorado Housing and Finance Authority General Fund Selected Financial Information Years Ended December 31 (in thousands of dollars)